 3. Get the timing right

 The important thing to do in this situation is to step back.
-Don’t press on with the project, despite how keen you are to start.
+Don’t press on with the project, despite how keen you are to start – prioritise.

 Take underground trains.
 In an interview with Harvard Business Review, Doug Most explains that the first underground train opened in London in 1863.
 It used steam power, which was ‘filthy, sooty and smoky’.
 As such, the concept wasn’t brought into America ‘until electrification was perfected’ 30 years later.

 Similarly, you sometimes need to accept that what you’ve got now is more interesting than what you might build later.
-For example, Flickr started life as a tool for an online multiplayer game.
+For example, Flickr started life as a tool for an online multi-player game.
 Sometimes pivoting is smarter than persistence.